 Both internal and external strategy elements need to be quantified and dollarized.
 The strategy must be achievable.
 A strategic quantification will show projected costs and returns of the major elements of the strategy.
 Even in military application, the quantification of money and lives at risk versus potential gains helps leaders decide if a nation will participate in a war.

 Once the overall strategy is defined, deployment can occur.
 As in the military definition above, deployment deals with having the right resources in the right positions.

 Many organizations use a top-down/bottom-up approach, which may be identified as Hoshin Kanri, push-pull, or catchball.
 Organizational leaders and operational representatives work through an iterative process to turn the vision and strategy into measurable objectives.
-During the back-and-forth process, all parties come to agreement on prioritized objectives that are worthwhile and achievable.
+During the back-and-forth process, all parties come to an agreement on prioritized objectives that are worthwhile and achievable.
 Often this process of alignment happens annually.
 Then performance against the objectives is monitored monthly.

 The strategic deployment process consists of several phases.